About SAM.gov and the Unique Entity Identifier

 I received an email that my FSD ticket has been resolved.
 Now what do I do?

 The FSD ticket resolution does not update your entity’s information.
-You must log in to SAM.gov and restart from the step where the ticket was issued.
+You must login to SAM.gov and restart from the step where the ticket was issued.
 See below for common touchpoints where ticket resolution occurs:

 Are there companies who provide SAM.gov registration services assistance?